rachaelmillerdesign/coffee-geek-miller/README.md

 - user about me page
 - ability to upload images of coffee
 - types of equipment
+- sorting capabilities
+- search coffees and tastings
+- view by rating and favorites

 Inspiration for future features: